alfredodelfabro/node-first-contact/README.md

 # node-first-contact
-Study the very basic about NodeJS to create an API.
+This example API was created to study the very basic about Node.js.
+The tutorial was made by Traversy Media -- <cite>[Traversy Media - Node.js Crash Course (2024 Revamp)][3]</cite>.

 # What I learned

+In the next sessions I point it out what I've learned making the tutorial.

 ## Volta